$70M Verdict Awarded in Talcum Powder Lawsuit

 On Oct.
 27 a St. Louis jury awarded a California woman a $70 million verdict in her talcum lawsuit against Johnson & Johnson.
 The woman alleged that use of Johnson & Johnson’s Baby Powder for more than 40 years caused her ovarian cancer, heightening concerns regarding the long-term use of talcum powder.

-If you have been injured by a negligent company or unsafe product, contact the New Jersey class action attorneys at Lynch Law Firm and find out what your legal options are to receive maximum compensation and justice for your suffering.
+If you have been injured by a negligent company or unsafe product, contact the New Jersey class action attorneys at Lynch Law Firm, PC and find out what your legal options are to receive maximum compensation and justice for your suffering.
 This compensation can help you cover lost income, outstanding medical bills and additional costs related to your injuries.

 The woman was diagnosed with cancer in 2012, and the lawsuit stated that Johnson & Johnson was negligent in the creation and marketing of its product Baby Powder, which contains talc powder, a mineral that has been linked to increased risks of ovarian cancer.